jruels/automation-dev/labs/setup-ansible/index.md

+## Create an SSH key on the Control Node
 Configure the `ansible` user on the control node for ssh shared key access to the managed nodes.

 **Note:** Do not use a passphrase for the key pair.